DALI tensors#

 Notes#

-• In the current implementation, the likelihood is assumed to be Gaussian in the data with fixed covariance.
+The likelihood is assumed Gaussian in the data with fixed covariance.

-• Higher-order derivatives increase computational cost relative to Fisher.
+Higher-order forecasts increase computational cost relative to Fisher.

-• Changing the derivative backend affects numerical accuracy but not the structure of the DALI expansion.
+Changing the derivative backend affects numerical accuracy but not tensor structure.